PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned how to work with essential Python types: strings and dictionaries.

 **Thoughts :** Kaggle have very interesting exercises

+## Day 16 : May 12 , 2020 |  Final project OpenCV Pydata-POO-Course

+**Today's Progress :** Today I worked with OpenCV and OOP Python

+**Thoughts :** I finished the final project of OpenCV